-Ineke Mennen is Professor of Applied English Linguistics and is based in the Department of English at the University of Graz.
-Before her appointment to the University of Graz in 2014, she held the Chair of Bilingualism and Linguistics in the School of Linguistics and English Language and the Centre for Bilingualism at Bangor University in the UK.
+Ineke Mennen is Professor of Applied English Linguistics at the Institute of English Studies at the University of Graz.
+Before coming to Graz in February 2015, she held the Chair of Bilingualism and Linguistics in the School of Linguistics and English Language/Centre for Bilingualism at Bangor University (UK).
 She has also held positions at other universities in the UK, such as the University of Edinburgh, Newcastle University, and Queen Margret University.
-She has held visiting research and teaching appointments at Newcastle University, the Max Planck Institute for Psycholinguistcs in Nijmegen, the University of Padua, the University of Crete, the University of Malta, and the University of Patras.

-If you want to find out out more about Dr Ineke Mennen's research or teaching, please consult the pages on the left.
+If you want to find out more about Prof. Ineke Mennen's research or teaching, please consult the pages on the left.